 The Qiantang River is a unique river on the south-east coast of China.
-It connects to the sea and has a unique distinguishing feature – its tidal bore.
+It connects to the sea and has a unique distinguishing feature—its tidal bore.
 The tidal bore is very dangerous and has a destructive power.
-In order to defense the Qiantang River tide disaster, people have been pursued the ’defense‘ approach before the Qing Dynasty, by constructing a seawall.
+In order to defend the Qiantang River tide disaster, people have been pursued the 'defence' approach before the Qing Dynasty, by constructing a seawall.

-With the introduction of the Western approach and technology of hydraulic into China in the 20 century, the hydraulic experts hoped to completely eliminate the disaster through the implementation of the Qiantang River’s prevention and control project.
-Thus, the approach of the Qiantang River’s project was changed from the ’defense‘ to ’control‘.
+With the introduction of the Western approach and technology of hydraulics into China in the twentieth century, the hydraulic experts hoped to completely eliminate the disaster through the implementation of the Qiantang River's prevention and control project.
+Thus, the approach of the Qiantang River's project was changed from the 'defence' to 'control'.

 On the basis of researching the historical materials, this article describes the evolution developing process of the approach of the prevention and control project, explores and analyses the contents of different projects and its impact on the Qiantang River.